 - Sodium C14-16 Olefin Sulfonate

-Simple definition: silicones are a set of lab created chemicals, usually derived from silica, quartz, and even sand.
+Simple definition: silicones are a set of lab created chemicals, usually derived from natural silica, quartz, and even sand.
 They are consider hydrophobic, many act like a rain coat for your hair and skin, by creating what is almost a plastic coating.
 They are used most often to create a barrier and prevent moisture from escaping and/or entering the skin or hair, depending on the need.

 They are found in face creams and serums, foundations, skin lotion, hair serums, smoothing serums, conditioners, shampoos, leave-ins, heat protectants, mousse, foams, gels, hair spray…basically anything a company wants to create shine, sheen, smoothing, gloss, or humidity protection.